-The Program for Women in Science and Engineering (PWSE): PWSE collaborates with faculty and staff across campus to increase the participation of women in science, technology, engineering, and math fields.
-Female mechanical engineering students can get involved with PWSE through the first-year and/or second-year Women in Science and Engineering (WiSE) Learning Community.
+The Program for Women in Science and Engineering (WISE): WISE collaborates with faculty and staff across campus to increase the participation of women in science, technology, engineering, and math fields.
+Female mechanical engineering students can get involved with WISE through the first-year and/or second-year Women in Science and Engineering (WiSE) Learning Community.
 WiSE offers educational, career, and social support programs and opportunities.
-For more information about PWSE or WiSE, students may contact Lora Leigh Chrystal in 218 Carver Hall.
-Applications are available on-line at www.pwse.iastate.edu.
+For more information about WISE students may contact the office in 218 Carver Hall.
+Applications are available on-line at www.wise.iastate.edu.